New Job Congratulation Letters for a College Graduate

 I wish you all the best as you move forward in your new career.

-Congratulations Message to a College Graduate from a Mentor
+Congratulations Message to a College Graduate From a Mentor Example

 How wonderful to learn that all of your hard work at XYZ University has paid off in your new job offer.
 It has been a pleasure to work with you over the course of the past two years – your dedication to your studies and your willingness to help your peers has truly contributed to the productivity and morale of our department.